Neck And Back Pain:

 Patho-Physio Causes Of Neck And Back Pain:

 - Imbalances And Muscle Strain: In 80% cases, the reason for back pain is a musculoskeletal strain.
-This type of pain frequently responds to rest, anti-inflammatory medications and an exercise program.
+Rest and anti-inflammatory medications and exercise are the best solutions for this type of pain.
 This is often associated with tight hamstring muscles and weak abdominal muscles.

 - Rounded back: In children, rounded back is a very common cause for back pain in the middle of the back, the thoracic spine.
 The pain gets worse with bending /stretching.

 - Stress Fracture of The Spine: Pain due to stress fracture is usually mild and may radiate to the buttocks and legs.
-The pain get worse with activity and better with rest.
+The pain gets worse with activity and better with rest.